BriceWolfgang/DupeLines/README.md

 Now you have a future class of individual lines that go between pairs of streetlights with duplicated asset tags.
 Which might be helpful when fixing an issue like 200 non unique asset tags.

-Its also possible to draw lines between all the annotations withe the same font, if you’re into that kind of thing.
+Its also possible to draw lines between all the annotations with the the same font, if you’re into that kind of thing.

-Specifically lines will go from the centroid of one feature to the centroid of another.
+ * Specifically lines will go from the centroid of one feature to the centroid of another.
-Each line will have the duplicated value as a field, and a count of how many of those values were found The lines will have the same spatial reference as the original feature class
+ * Each line will have the duplicated value as a field, and a count of of which occurrence it represents.
+   * For multiple occurrences each pair gets a line.
+	   * The order of occurrence is random
+	    * Sorting by location after sorting by the duplicate field would be sweet //ToDo
+ * The output will have the same spatial reference as the original feature class